 At first, they didn’t know how to use Leon properly and booked him with just about everyone.
 The super heavyweight monster heel that would later strike fear in the hearts of wrestlers and fans everywhere was going by the somewhat unflattering name of Leon "The Baby Bull" White.
 He didn’t really have a problem with the "Bull" part, but the "Baby" part, which was Verne Gagne’s idea, did irk him somewhat.

 Complaints soon later started coming in about wrestlers not wanting to work with Leon because of his bad timing and stiff shots in the ring.

 "You don’t know your own strength, and getting body slammed is like getting drilled through the mat."

-He even claims that Terry Gordy believed he was too stiff after he was thrown into some tag matches with The Freebirds.
-Leon, being very new to wrestling, still thought that using full force was the way to go so that things could look legitimate in the match.
+He even claims that Terry Gordy believed he was too stiff after being thrown into some tag matches with The Freebirds.
+Leon, being very new to wrestling, still thought that using full force was the way to go to look legitimate in the match.